OlexCh/Oleksandr-Chaban-PORTFOLIO/README.md

 # PORTFOLIO
+##About me
-### &emsp; I want to become a QA Engineer because I like making products better.
+### &emsp; My name is Oleksandr Chaban.
+I want to become a QA Engineer because I like making products better.

 <h3>&emsp;I have many years of experience in telecommunications
 and financial technology sector.